 In this spark editorial, the author begins by referring the provisions of section 73 of Companies Act, 2013 relating to Acceptance of Deposit by Companies.
 Author shall Shed Some Light on sources of permissible deposits, limits of deposits, provisions of deposits, compliances for acceptance of such deposits etc. The main thrust of the article, however, is upon the “Private Companies” along with discussion of circulars, notifications, amendments made by MCA.

-This editorial is updated version of editorial NO. 91 titled “Acceptance of Deposit by Private Limited Companies” written by Author dated: 11th August, 2015.
-Since many amendments made by the MCA till 29th Oct., 2017.
-This documents incorporated all major amendments to Deposit Rules.
+This editorial is updated version of editorial NO. 282 titled “Acceptance of Deposit by Private Limited Companies”.
+Since many amendments made by the MCA till 30th January, 2019.
+These documents incorporated all major amendments to Deposit Rules.

 This editorial would assist in understanding the provisions, requirement of acceptance / renewing of deposit under CA, 2013.